KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 ![](https://paper-attachments.dropbox.com/s_85DAC1B5742DD922900BC6FF53C1A068559B9C70E254EA0F6B8E3A94E05AA9C8_1576647877972_Screenshot+2019-12-18+at+6.43.11+AM.png)

-When the log in button is clicked, you’ll be redirected to the Auth0 authentication page which requests you to either login or sign up with any available method.
+When the login button is clicked, you’ll be redirected to the Auth0 authentication page which requests you to either login or sign up.

 ![](https://paper-attachments.dropbox.com/s_85DAC1B5742DD922900BC6FF53C1A068559B9C70E254EA0F6B8E3A94E05AA9C8_1576647932662_Screenshot+2019-12-18+at+6.43.24+AM.png)